 You don't mind paying a few extra hundred dollars on your next Alabama vacation rental, do you?
 According to sites like AirBnB, TripAdvisor/Flipkey, HomeAway & VRBO you don't.
 They have actually said that "travelers don't mind paying a service fee".
 I'm not sure what reality they are living in, but it is not even close to a real world reality.

 The Service Fee they are charging the travelers is for booking through their site and they keep all the money.
 The homeowner gets none of it.
 However, they label it simply as “Service Fee” in their site.
-Understandably, renters are often confused, as they think the homeowner is charging this Service Fee, and are unaware that it is charged by HomeAway and the homeowner has no control over it.
+Understandably, renters are often confused, as they think the homeowner is charging this Service Fee, and are unaware that it is charged by HomeAway or AirBnB and the homeowner has no control over it.

-In some instances, travelers don't even know they are paying a Service Fee because HomeAway & VRBO have gone to great lengths to hide it from plain view or identify that it is their fee.
+In some instances, travelers don't even know they are paying a Service Fee because these sites have gone to great lengths to hide it from plain view or identify that it is their fee.
 So, if "travelers don't mind paying a service fee", why hide it or why not own up to it?

-While some homeowners have sought to offer clarification in their listings or communications with travelers, HomeAway has penalized them and even gone so far as removing rental listings if a listing contains mention of the fee or communications through their system to travelers even mention the Service Fee.
+While some homeowners have sought to offer clarification in their listings or communications with travelers, VRBO/HomeAway has penalized them and even gone so far as removing rental listings if a listing contains mention of the fee or communications through their system to travelers even mention the Service Fee.

 Limiting What you See

-HomeAway is attempting to hamper any effort for travelers to avoid paying the Service Fee.
-They have begun blocking owners telephone numbers from rental listings (we imagine it will soon be all listings), so the only way travelers will be able to contact owners is through their system.
-It is only a matter of time before they begin hiding travelers contact information (name, email address, telephone number) from the homeowners until the traveler books, leaving the only communication possible being through their system.
+VRBO/HomeAway is attempting to hamper any effort for travelers to avoid paying the Service Fee.
+They have begun blocking owners telephone numbers from rental listings so the only way travelers will be able to contact owners is through their system.
+Now they are hiding travelers contact information (name, email address, telephone number) from the homeowners until the traveler books, leaving the only communication possible being through their system.